shailesh1729/ecg-codec/docs/codec_b/architecture.md

 up to 40-50x larger than the standard deviation, the iqr is less than $1.5$ times the standard deviation.
-In other words, the measurement values are fairly concentrated around its mean.
+In other words, the measurement values are fairly concentrated around the mean value.
 This can be visually seen from the histograms in {numref}`fig:cs:codec:y:hist:100`-{numref}`fig:cs:codec:y:hist:234` also.